GuenterQuast/mimoCoRB/builddoc/index.rst

   `../run_daq.py simulsource_setup.yaml`

-The code needed to run data-acquisition based on the package *mimocorb.buffer_control.run_mimoDAQ* is shown here:
+The code needed to run a data acquisition based on the package *mimocorb.buffer_control.run_mimoDAQ* is shown here:

 .. code-block:: python